 We ate at Fujiyama, a Japanese restaurant in the city center.
 Having spent a month in Japan we developed a severe addiction to Japanese food.

 When we spotted this Japanese restaurant in O’Connell Street Upper we didn’t think twice about it and quickly found ourselves a table.
 The volcanic ramen and udon hotpot were delicious and almost as good as in Japan.

 Check out this Dublin food guide for more amazing places to eat!

 Day 2: The West Coast (County Clare)

-Itinerary: Dunguaire Castle – The Burrow – Cliffs of Moher – Hike to Hag’s Head – Inch Beach
+Itinerary: Dunguaire Castle – The Burren – Cliffs of Moher – Hike to Hag’s Head – Inch Beach

 The first stop on the itinerary is Dunguaire Castle, built in the 16th century and beautifully located on a small hill.